 How did we end up here?
 Has feminism become trapped, as some claim, in its own elitist ‘lean-in’ bubble?
 The recent Women’s Marches may have seen millions take to the streets in a tide of popular outrage.
 But some feminist commentators argue that the marches only demonstrated just how much middle-class liberal aspirations have become over-represented in the gender equality movement.
 Feminism, for these critics, has failed ‘ordinary’ women by focusing almost exclusively on the advancement of women at the top.
 According to a new report, while female CEOs’ salaries are rising, the gender pay gap across the globe is actually wider today than it was in 2008.

 If the gender equality project is to move beyond the needs and concerns of the so-called ‘elite’, what are the blindspots it needs to address?
 What can feminism do to expand the conversation beyond the ‘politically correct’ classes?
 How can we bring men into the conversation, and involve them in a project that stands to benefit everyone?

-To explore how gender equality can be made more accessible, Intelligence Squared is bringing together a brilliant panel to put forward their practical solutions.
-Speakers will include Jess Phillips, the outspoken MP described as ‘Labour’s future red queen’, and Catherine Mayer, bestselling author and co-founder of the Women’s Equality Party.
-They will be joined by writer and TV star David Baddiel, and teenage activist and journalist June Eric-Udorie, named one of the BBC’s 100 Women of 2016.
+To explore how gender equality can be made more accessible, Intelligence Squared brought together a brilliant panel to put forward their practical solutions.
+Speakers included Jess Phillips, the outspoken MP described as ‘Labour’s future red queen’, and Catherine Mayer, bestselling author and co-founder of the Women’s Equality Party.
+They were joined by writer and TV star David Baddiel, and teenage activist and journalist June Eric-Udorie, named one of the BBC’s 100 Women of 2016.